 Thajiwas Glacier in June

 The trek to Thajiwas Glacier remains open completely in June.
 You can walk the entire 3 kilometers to the viewpoint or even trek beyond that to Sarbal Village.
 Do not expect to find any snow on the trek at this time.
-There may be some left on the sides of the mountains where the villagers take tourists for sledging.
+There may be some left on the sides of the mountains where the villagers take tourists for sledding.

 Thajiwas Glacier in July